dotnize/dotnize/README.md

 - Node.js, Express, Firebase, PostgreSQL, MySQL
 ```

-TypeScript is my forte, but I'm looking to dabble with other technologies.
+TypeScript is my forte, but I'm currently looking to dabble with other technologies.